On the global convergence of Wasserstein gradient flow of the Coulomb discrepancy: Critical Points for the Wasserstein Flow

-If $\mu$ is a Lagrangian critical point for the Coulomb kernel, this quantity is constant equal to 0, and differentiating once again in a distributional sense we get that in the interior of the domain $\text{supp}(\mu)$, $d\mu = d\nu$ by proposition \ref{InvLaplace}, proving the first part of the theorem.
+If $\mu$ is a Lagrangian critical point for the Coulomb kernel, this quantity is constant equal to 0.
+Upon differentiating once again in a distributional sense we conclude that in the interior of the domain $\text{supp}(\mu)$, $d\mu = d\nu$ as per Proposition \ref{InvLaplace}, proving the first part of the theorem.
 The proof in the Energy Distance case requires iterating Laplacians.